jberkson2/IceCube-Phase-3-Prep/README.md

 #### For clarification on different files and columns, check out [Maddie Lee's README](https://github.com/leemadeline75/IceCube-Phase-2-Data-Analysis/tree/main#)

 ## UPDATED .PY PROGRAMS

+Please note the .py files with 5option in the front do the same thing as the .py files detailed below, but without combining starting, stopping, and throughgoing tracks into a singular "track" category.
+Not combining these tracks may effect calculated user accuracy and event agreement, so be aware of that when comparing output files and plots.

 ## reducer.py

 The needed input files for the reducer are the Classification, Subjects, and Matched Data files.
 While this code is similar to the previous reducer code, there were a couple of things that needed to be changed or added.
 My main goal was to consolidate the three different track variations into a single general track.
 Along with this, user accuracy and time cuts were implemented here.
 With each event video being 6 seconds in Zooniverse, only user classifications made after watching the full videos were considered.
 Metadata from the input files allowed the start and end times to be calculated, allowing for a time_spent threshold to be calculated and applied.